syncfusion-content/windowsforms-docs/WindowsForms/Tile-Layout/FAQ/What-are-the-events-available-In-TileLayout.md

 documentation: ug
 ---

-# What are the events available In TileLayout in WinForms Tile Layout
+# What are the events available In TileLayout in Windows Forms

-This page explains What are the events available In TileLayout in WinForms Tile Layout and more details.
+This page explains What are the events available In TileLayout in Windows Forms and more details.

 ## BeforeSliding